expressjs/expressjs.com/en/advanced/best-practice-performance.md

 * [PM2](https://github.com/Unitech/pm2)
 * [Forever](https://www.npmjs.com/package/forever)

 For a feature-by-feature comparison of the three process managers, see [http://strong-pm.io/compare/](http://strong-pm.io/compare/).
-For a more detailed introduction to all three, see [Process managers for Express apps](/{{ page.lang }}/advanced/pm.html).

 Using any of these process managers will suffice to keep your application up, even if it does crash from time to time.